protofire/Cardano-SmartDB/example/docs/usage.md

 - generateScripts: Generates the necessary scripts (minting policy and validator) for the dummy smart contract.
 - getBalance: Retrieves the balance of the connected wallet.
-- handleBtnCreateTx: Creates a new dummy datum transaction and saves the entity in the internal database.
+- handleBtnCreateTx: Creates a new dummy datum transaction, and the sync process saves the entity in the internal database.
-- handleBtnUpdateTx: Updates the value of a dummy datum and syncs the changes with the internal database.
+- handleBtnUpdateTx: Updates the value of a dummy datum, and the sync process updates the internal database.
-- handleBtnClaimTx: Claims the funds associated with a dummy datum.
+- handleBtnClaimTx: Claims the funds associated with a dummy datum and deletes the datum.
+The sync process also deletes it in the internal database.
-- handleBtnSync: Synchronizes the local database with the blockchain state, ensuring data consistency.
+- handleBtnSync: (Deprecated) This button was used to manually synchronize the local database with the blockchain state.
+With the new automatic sync process, this button is no longer needed, but it remains for backward compatibility or manual sync if ever required.

 The component leverages various helper functions and libraries from the Smart DB library to interact with the Cardano blockchain, manage the smart contract state, and perform database synchronization.